Skip to main content

 • Gaia GPS by Outside+: Offers easy-to-read maps and creates shareable maps for friends and other adventurers.

-• Avenza Maps: Delivers a 1:24,000 scale USGS map for the entire USA.
+• Avenza Maps: Delivers a 1:24,000 scale USGS map for the entire U.S.

 • OnX Maps: Shows a combination of points of interest and other features over one map level.

 Even with all the digital options now available, Martindell stresses that the only surefire way to be safe in the wilderness is to have a paper copy of the area where you’re headed.
-“Sometimes, even software updates can zap your saved maps,” he says.
+“Sometimes, even software updates can zap your saved maps,” he told us.
 “Plus, a printed map doesn’t need batteries.”

 For paper maps, he recommends CalTopo, which has detailed maps that can be optimized for printing.
 You can hone in on a specific region and efficiently capture a desired area.
+You could even get a map printed on a durable silk scarf, which serves double duty on the trails.

 A compass and a map being used.

 On the map, if contour lines are close together, it represents a steep incline, like a mountain.
 If the lines are farther apart, then the terrain is more level.
 Martindell notes that careful attention must be paid to determine where the breaks in the lines are.
 A change in contour could be anything from a basin to a valley.
-‘When lines form a V shape, it can be difficult to recognize the difference between a ridge and a ravine,” he says.
+“When lines form a V shape, it can be difficult to recognize the difference between a ridge and a ravine,” he said.
 On that subject, in areas where there are peaks, hills, and mountains, contour lines can form large concentric circles that grow smaller the higher the elevation and vice versa.
 So, be aware that, much like the difficulty in recognizing the difference between a ridge and a ravine, so too can there be difficulty in telling apart a mountain from a circular depression or valley.

-A Joshua tree and a sandstone rock formation at Gold Butte National Monument.
+A Joshua tree and a sandstone rock formation at Gold Butte National Monument

 Knowledge really is power when it comes to reading and getting the most out of a topo map.
 You’ll be able to plan timing and exertion for the trail.
-“A rough estimate is two miles per hour walking plus an extra hour for every 1,000 ft. in elevation gain or loss,” he says.
+“A rough estimate is two miles per hour walking plus an extra hour for every 1,000 ft. in elevation gain or loss,” he said.

 Finally, please remember to always carry a compass.